gml4gtk/gcc1/README.md

 Todo:
 To improve, fix more issues and bugs, and a autoconf version
 Make example how to add some cpu and / or generate wasm assembly
+Generate compiler graph data to be used with gnl4gtk graph viewer

 ![screenshot](gnufsf.png)